kevinleedrum/v-resizable/README.md

 })
 ```

 When including `v-resizable` as a global script, you can instead call `VResizable.setDefaults`.
+Be sure to set defaults _before_ creating your Vue instance.

 ```js
 VResizable.setDefaults({